Recent Compliance Updates & Tips

 Compliance Enforcement and Sanction Screening

 18. Verify that sanction screening of all employees and others engaged by the organization against the OIG’s List of Excluded Individuals and Entities (LEIE) has been performed in a timely manner, is documented, and certified by a responsible party.
-Inexpensive search engine tools and services are available that include certification of results.
+Inexpensive sanction screening software tools and services are available that include certification of results.

 19. Develop a review and prepare a report regarding whether all actions relating to the enforcement of disciplinary standards are properly documented.